AngeloPF69/TestGit/README.md

   Rotations and Moving:

-    go([sDir="forward", [Blocks=1]) Turtle advances blocks, in sDir { "forward", "right", "back", "left", "up", "down" } until blocked. goBack([Blocks=1]) Rotates turtle back or not, and moves blocks forward, until it hits something. goRight([Blocks=1]) Rotates turtle to the right or left, and moves blocks forward, until it hits something. goLeft([Blocks=1]) Rotates turtle to the left or right, and moves blocks forward, until it hits something.
+    go([sDir="forward", [Blocks=1]) Turtle advances blocks, in sDir { "forward", "right", "back", "left", "up", "down" } until blocked. goBack(nBlocks) Rotates turtle back or not if Blocks < 0, and advances Blocks until blocked. goRight([Blocks=1]) Rotates turtle to the right or left if Blocks < 0, and moves blocks forward, until it hits something. goLeft([Blocks=1]) Rotates turtle to the left or right if Blocks < 0, and moves blocks forward, until it hits something.

   Dig: